AndreYin/c3_steam_export_guide/docs/steam-export/pipelab.md

   - ⭐ Supports multiple frameworks such as Electron, Tauri and Neutralino.
   - ⭐ Supports multiple storefronts (Steam, Epic Games, and more).
   - ⭐ Rich ecosystem of packages.
-  - ⭐ Powerful automation tools.
+  - ⭐ Powerful automation tools - you can build, package and push your game to Steam with a single click.
 - **Cons:**
   - ❌ User has to set-up their own automation solution.
   - ❌ Large file sizes (depending on wrapper chosen).